kesierzg/PyRamun/README.md

 This project is free for personal use.
 Use, distribution, or modification of sounds is NOT allowed without explicit permission from the author.
+However, if you ignore this and use them without permission you have to 1 vs 1 me in Quake or Counter-Strike 2

 ## DISCLAIMER